• Skip to primary navigation

 Instructions

 • Heat the oil over a medium heat and add the onion and pepper and cook until softened.
+Brown the sausage in the pan with the veggies, breaking up with a wooden spoon.
 Add the garlic, oregano, balsamic and tomato puree and cook for another couple of minutes then pour in the chopped tomatoes, add the sugar and bring to a simmer.
 Cook for about 10 minutes.

-• Remove a mugful of pasta cooking water before draining the pasta.
-Add the pasta and the mugful of pasta water to the sauce and toss together.
+• Remove a mugful of pasta cooking water.
+When the pasta is cooked to al dente drain and add it to the sauce along with a mugful of pasta water and toss together.
 Serve with grated parmesan.

 Nutrition Facts